F. D. Maurice: Christian socialism

 In 1854, there were eight Co-operative Productive Associations in London and fourteen in the Provinces.
-These included breweries, flour mills, tailors, hat makers, builders, printers, engineers.
+These included breweries, flour mills, tailors, hat makers, builders, printers, and engineers.
 Others were formed in the following decades.
-Some of them failed after several years, some lasted a longer time, some were replaced.
+Some of them failed after several years, some lasted a longer time, and some were replaced.

 Maurice's perception of a need for a moral and social regeneration of society led him into Christian socialism.
 From 1848 until 1854 (when the movement came to an end), he was a leader of the Christian Socialist Movement.
 He insisted that "Christianity is the only foundation of Socialism, and that a true Socialism is the necessary result of a sound Christianity."

 Maurice has been characterized as "the spiritual leader" of the Christian socialists because he was more interested in disseminating its theological foundations than "their practical endeavours."
-Maurice once wrote,Let people call me merely a philosopher, or merely anything else....
+Maurice once wrote,Let people call me merely a philosopher, or merely anything else...
 My business, because I am a theologian, and have no vocation except for theology, is not to build, but to dig, to show that economics and politics ... must have a ground beneath themselves, and that society was not to be made by any arrangements of ours, but is to be regenerated by finding the law and ground of its order and harmony, the only secret of its existence, in God.

 Society for Promoting Working Men's Associations

-Early in 1850 the Christian socialists started a working men's association for tailors in London, followed by associations for other trades.
-To promote this movement, a Society for Promoting Working Men's Associations (SPWMA) was founded with Maurice as a founding member and head of its "central board".
+Early in 1850, the Christian socialists started a working men's association for tailors in London, followed by associations for other trades.
+To promote this movement, a Society for Promoting Working Men's Associations (SPWMA) was founded with Maurice as a founding member and head of its central board.
 At first, the SPWMA's work was merely propagating the idea of associations by publishing tracts.
 Then it undertook the practical project of establishing the Working Men's College because educated workers were essential for successful co-operative societies.
-With that ingredient more of the associations succeeded; others still failed or were replaced by a later "cooperative movement".
+With that ingredient more of the associations succeeded; others still failed or were replaced by a later cooperative movement.
 The lasting legacy of the Christian socialists was that, in 1852, they influenced the passage of an act in Parliament which gave "a legal status to co-operative bodies" such as working men's associations.
 The SPWMA "flourished in the years from 1849 to 1853, or thereabouts."

-The original mission of the Society for Promoting Working Men's Associations was "to diffuse the principles of co-operation as the practical application of Christianity to the purposes of trade and industry."
-The goal was forming associations by which working men and their families could enjoy the whole produce of their labour.
+The original mission of the SPWMA was "to diffuse the principles of co-operation as the practical application of Christianity to the purposes of trade and industry".
+The goal was forming associations by which working men and their families could enjoy "the whole produce of their labour".

 In testimony from representatives of "Co-operative Societies" during 1892–1893 to the Royal Commission on Labour for the House of Commons, one witness applauded the contribution of Christian socialists to the "present cooperative movement" by their formulating the idea in the 1850s.
-The witness specifically cited "Maurice, Kingsley, Ludlow, Neale, and Hughes."
+The witness specifically cited "Maurice, Kingsley, Ludlow, Neale, and Hughes".